chloe-teo/kubedock-security-scan/marketplace/overview.md

 This extension shift security scanning of kubernetes manifest and dockerfile into Azure DevOps Pipeline and allow changes to be detected in the software development lifecycle and enable quick feedback for the development team.

 By default it will check against all the policy provided by Checkov.
 As an kubernetes operator, you can provide custom policy checks (with Yaml or Python) and also set the list of vulnerability that you want to check for the application manifests, by choosing from [Checkov Kubernetes policy list](https://www.checkov.io/5.Policy%20Index/kubernetes.html), [Checkov Docker policy list](https://www.checkov.io/5.Policy%20Index/dockerfile.html).

----
+On how to setup this, please look into this below section "Custom Policy Setup"

 ## Inputs